MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/migrate-portal.md

 > [!NOTE]
 > The Azure classic portal will be retired on **November 30, 2017**.
 For more information, see the blog post announcement, [Marching into the future of the Azure AD admin experience: retiring the Azure classic portal](https://blogs.technet.microsoft.com/enterprisemobility/2017/09/18/marching-into-the-future-of-the-azure-ad-admin-experience-retiring-the-azure-classic-portal/).

-## How to do your familiar admin tasks in the newer portal
+## How to do your familiar admin tasks

 Use the following information to help you transition quickly: